 Here’s how it works:

-ControlUp triggers, prior to this release, operated on a real-time basis, monitoring when the metrics reach the target state, triggers can be executed on that state change.
-This gave ControlUp serious power and flexibility becaused it can react in real time to changes in your environment.
+As a standard, ControlUp scheduled triggers operate on a real-time basis, monitoring when metrics reach the target state, and then executing on that state change.
+Herein lies the power and flexibility to react in real-time to changes in your environment.

 Imagine using a cloud provider and wanting to maximize cost-savings.